CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol1-exe1-create-setup-azure-migrate.md

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the first step 'Set up prerequisites' in progress.
 The internet connectivity and time sync steps have been completed.](Images/upd-prereq.png "Set up prerequisites")

 18. **Wait** for some time while the wizard installs the latest Azure Migrate updates.
-If prompted for credentials, enter username **Administrator** and password **<inject key="SmartHotel Admin Password" />**.
+If prompted for credentials, enter username **Administrator** and password **<inject key="On-prem Servers Admin Password" />**.
 Once the Azure Migrate updates are completed, you may see a pop-up if the management app restart is required, and if so, select **Refresh** to restart the app.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the prompt to restart the management app after installing updates.](Images/upd-refresh.png "New update installed - Refresh")